JustinMShea/phoenixdown/README.md

 brew cask install font-eb-garamond font-source-code-pro font-lato
 ```

 On Windows the usual pointing and clicking is required to install the fonts listed above.
-You can download a copy of the fonts in this repository at <https://github.com/benmarwick/huskydown/archive/master.zip>, unzip and look in `inst/` for the `fonts/` directory.
+You can download a copy of the fonts in this repository at <https://github.com/benmarwick/huskydown/archive/master.zip>, unzip and look in `inst/` for the `fonts.zip` file, unzip and move them to your fonts directory.

 ### Starting a thesis

 To use **huskydown** from [RStudio](http://www.rstudio.com/products/rstudio/download/):

-1) Assuming you have already installed LaTeX and the fonts described above, and are using the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
+1) Ensure that you have already installed LaTeX and the fonts described above, and are using the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
 You can use huskydown without RStudio.
 For example, you can write the Rmd files in your favourite text editor (e.g. [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/)).
 But RStudio is probably the easiest tool for writing both R code and text in your thesis.

 2) Install the **bookdown** and **huskydown** packages: